Jeju Jooyoun – ‘Design Division/ Director ‘

 Oversees HIKEArmenia, a brand-new company whose goal is to develop anything, and anything related to hiking.

-Ashot Davtyan – ‘Programs Manager – Trail Development’
+Ashot Davtyan – ‘Program Manager – Trail Development’

 Volunteered/managed camps/projects for the Transcaucasian Trail Managing TFC NGO programmes and local youth trail education initiatives.
-His love and passion for passion started when he explored Armenian ancient.
+His love and passion for passion started when he explored Armenia’s ancient and historic trails.

 Aysar Al Batayneh – ‘Chairman of Jordan Trail Association’